jalsol/jalsol.github.io/content/_index.md

 # ✨just a little spark of light.✨

+*"The hope is that the progress in hardware will cure all software ills.
+However, a critical observer may observe that software manages to outgrow hardware in size and sluggishness."*

 ## who am i?

 My (real) name is **Quang-Truong Nguyen**.
 I also have an internet nickname: